-"Exporting SSL certificate from the Microsoft Active Directory to a file" on page 22 To secure communications between IBM Spectrum Control and Microsoft Active Directory, you must export the SSL certificate from the Microsoft Active Directory to a file.
+"Exporting SSL certificate from the Microsoft Active Directory to a file" on page 18

+To secure communications between IBM Spectrum Control and Microsoft Active Directory, you must export the SSL certificate from the Microsoft Active Directory to a file.
 The file that is created can then be added to the web server keystore for IBM Spectrum Control.

-"Adding the SSL certificate for the LDAP server to the web server keystore using the IKEYCMD command" on page 23
+"Adding the SSL certificate for the LDAP server to the web server keystore that uses the IKEYCMD command" on page 18